ishmaelthedestroyer/benhartley.github.com/source/_posts/2012-04-25-handlebars-jade-and-backbone-views.markdown

 		console.log 'Handlebars compiled!'
 ```

-Now all we have to do is include templates.js in our app, and the compiled template will be available at Handlebars.templates[template_name].
+Now all we have to do is include templates.js in our app, and our compiled templates will be available at Handlebars.templates[template_name].
 So, a very simple Backbone view might appear as follows:

 ``` coffeescript Minimum-viable Backbone view
 class ViewName extends Backbone.View